-Parents must use the principles of listening to what comes out of their child’s mouth to understand and gain insight into their child’s heart.
-Best case scenario, we won’t be blind-sided when there is a problem brewing, and we can deal with it before it becomes a monster.
+We parents must use the principles of listening to gain insight into their child’s heart and mind so we won’t be blindsided when there is a problem brewing, Then we can deal with it before it becomes a monster.

 Don’t Underestimate The Value of Listening

 Listening can feel like torture as a child goes on and on about things that don’t make sense to the parent.

 Parents can get irritated by their child’s lack of logic, the differing viewpoints, or the naïve opinions of their children.